 There are 5.4 million people in the UK suffering from asthma each year – including 1.1 million children.* This time of year is worse for asthma sufferers as the extreme heat and a high pollen-count can aggravate symptoms.

-* Asthma UK Asthma facts and FAQs
+* Asthma UK Asthma statistics

-Common household asthma triggers
+Common household allergy and asthma triggers

 Beko’s self-cleaning ovens eliminate the need for harsh cleaning chemicals.